bbgott/retrojs/README.md

 # retrojs
-A i8080/z80 retro computer emulator in JavaScript
+An i8080/z80 retro computer emulator in JavaScript and Go